luodayan123/gitskills/README.md

 # gitskills
 * I love you
-* Creating a new branch is quick. okhttp
+* Creating a new branch is quick AND simple. okhttp